God is an Unlimited Person

 God facilitates the material energy until you come to the conclusion that material life itself is forever searching for satisfaction but never reaching it.
 Then you can easily make the fascinating return journey home.

-Bhagavad-Gita As It Is 2.12 states:
+Bhagavad-Gita 2.12 states:

 "na tv evaham jatu nasam na tvam neme janadhipa na caiva na bhavisyama sarve vayam atah param"